madsdubrosa/parking_lot_oop/README.md

 # parking_lot_oop

-Parking lot designed using Object Oriented Design.
+Parking lot designed using object oriented design.

 parking_lot.py contains the class definition of the parking lot, as well as a parking spot. vehicle.py contains the class definition for different types of vehicles that would be parked in the parking lot (i.e., bikes, cars, and buses).